uqlibrary/technology-training/R/shiny/shiny.md

     summarise(mean.max = mean(max.temp, na.rm = TRUE))
 ```

-Let’s save that object our app directory, so the app can find it:
+Let’s save that object into our app directory, so the app can find it:

 ``` r
 saveRDS(monthly, "myApp/monthly.rds")